 This course introduces students to contracting in the information technology field.
-We will adopt a case-based and practical approach to exploring the fundamentals of how contracts are concluded; issues in cross-border contracting; main types of ICT transactions (distribution, licensing and services agreements); smart contracts and the Blockchain; non-disclosure and confidentiality agreements, IP waivers and assignments of rights, terms and conditions and privacy policies, contract enforcement.
-We will conclude the course with a contract drafting exercise.
+We will adopt a practical approach to exploring the fundamentals of how contracts are concluded; issues in cross-border contracting; main types of ICT transactions (distribution, licensing and services agreements); smart contracts and the Blockchain; intellectual property in ICT contracting, non-disclosure and confidentiality clauses, inkless contracts, and contract enforcement.

 The course provides an overview of international and European human rights regimes, including the main standards and protection mechanisms.
 The course is structured in two parts.
 The first part introduces UN human rights system and examines the two Covenants and mechanisms for the protection and promotion of human rights.
 It discusses in detail selected economic, social and cultural rights, such as the right to health, as well as civil and political rights, such as freedom of expression.
 It then outlines the regional human rights systems, with a particular focus on the European system.
 Lastly, it introduces philosophical underpinnings of human rights and addresses some contemporary challenges to human rights.